A Robust Large-Period Discrete Time Crystal and its Signature in a Digital Quantum Computer: Results

-\tc{Finally, we have also performed a thorough analysis of the full power spectrum,} \RBB{calculated over a considerably long evolution time of up to $400T$, for various system sizes in Fig.~\ref{fig: sf and sg and ps}(b).
-As expected, the subharmonic peaks at $1/4$ and $3/4$ the driving frequency increase monotonically with the system size, thereby highlighting the lifetime improvement of the period-quadrupling behavior with the system size.}
+\tc{In addition}, we have also performed a thorough analysis of the full power spectrum, calculated over a considerably long evolution time of up to $400T$, for various system sizes in \tc{Fig.~\ref{fig: sf and sg and ps}(b) for $MT=0.95\pi$ that is deviated from the perfect spin flipping parameter $MT=1.0\pi$}.
+As expected, the subharmonic peaks at $1/4$ and $3/4$ the driving frequency increase monotonically with the system size, thereby highlighting the lifetime improvement of the period-quadrupling behavior with the system size. \RBB{While not shown in the figure, qualitatively the same profiles are obtained for $MT=1.0\pi$}. \RBB{To clearly demonstrate this,} \tc{we have also compared the subharmonic peaks value ($\langle \tilde{S}_z \rangle_{\text{max}}$), defined as the average of peak values at $1/4$ and $3/4$, for both $MT=1.0\pi$ and $MT=0.95\pi$ in Fig.~\ref{fig: sf and sg and ps}(c). \RBB{In both cases, $\langle \tilde{S}_z \rangle_{\text{max}}$ clearly increases with the system size, thereby rigorously establishing} the lifetime improvement relation with system sizes. }

+\tc{ Finally, we have also examined the robustness of the $4T$-DTCs signatures against variations in the initial state. \RBB{This is achieved by applying an appropriate single qubit rotation with respect to Pauli $Y$ to each qubit before inputting all qubits to the circuit simulating our system.
+The resulting operator can be written as} $R_{y}\left(\theta_y\right)=\prod_{i} \exp\left[-i\Theta_i^y\frac{\sigma_i^y}{2}\right]$, \RBB{where the product is over all qubits involved} and $\Theta_i^y$ is randomly drawn from a uniform distribution $\left[-\theta_y, \theta_y\right]$. \RBB{In Fig.~\ref{fig: robustness of the initial state}(a,b), we repeated the calculation of power spectrum for two different system sizes and several different angular deviation $\theta_y$ values.
+In all cases, the subharmonic peaks at $1/4$ and $3/4$ are still significantly observed.
+Moreover, the larger system size $N=12$ yields larger peak values for all $\theta_y$ values under consideration, thereby demonstrating the robustness of the $4T$-oscillation against variations in the initial state, as expected from a genuine DTC.}}